-- 5.12 New convenience shop proposals in local centres must demonstrate adequate servicing arrangements and on site parking.
-Appropriate proposals to improve servicing and increase parking at convenience shops in Local Centres will be supported. - 5.13 Southdown Local Centre provides an important range of shops and services and the three small Local Centres each contain a convenience store for use by local residents.
+- 5.12 New convenience shop proposals in local centres must demonstrate adequate servicing arrangements and be supported by a limited amount of on site parking.
+Appropriate proposals to improve servicing at convenience shops in Local Centres will be supported. - 5.13 Southdown Local Centre provides an important range of shops and services and the three small Local Centres each contain a convenience store for use by local residents.
 This network of local centres provides accessible day-to-day shopping opportunities to local residents, preventing the need to travel to Harpenden Town Centre by car.
 This is particularly valuable to local residents with reduced mobility.
 The retention of a convenience shopping offer in these small centres is therefore important to the future of the Harpenden Neighbourhood Plan Area.